codio/knowledge/source/instructors/admin/organization/add-teachers.rst

 .. meta::
-   :description: Add Teachers to Organization
+   :description: Once you have set up your organization, you can add teachers to provide them with access to Codio.

 .. _add-teachers_org:

 Add Teachers to Organization
 ============================
-Once you have set up your organization, you need to add teachers to the organization and use Codio.
+Once you have set up your organization, you can add teachers to provide them with access to Codio.
 You can invite teachers or send them a token to paste into the browers to access Codio.

 Invite teacher to the organization
 ==================================